-- Founder of the Nuclear Age Peace Foundation
+* Founder & current President Emeritus of the Nuclear Age Peace Foundation

-- Views terrorism as a matter requiring legal, rather than military, measures
+* Views terrorism as a matter requiring legal, rather than military, responses

-David Krieger is the founder of the Nuclear Age Peace Foundation (NAPF), and has served as the organization’s president since its 1982 inception.
+David Krieger is the founder of the Nuclear Age Peace Foundation (NAPF) and has served as the organization’s president since its 1982 inception.
+He is now the President Emeritus of the Foundation.
 The NAPF describes itself as “a non-partisan international education and advocacy organization” that “initiates and supports worldwide efforts to abolish nuclear weapons, to strengthen international law and institutions, to use technology responsibly and sustainably, and to empower youth to create a more peaceful world.”
 In practice, this group’s stock-in-trade is singling out the United States for censure.
 Whether the issue is weapons proliferation, international terrorism, or war, the California-based NAPF has, since its 1982 founding, sought to put the blame for each squarely on the United States.

 A graduate of Occidental College, Krieger holds Masters and Doctoral degrees in political science from the University of Hawaii, and a law degree from the Santa Barbara College of Law.
 He currently serves as a judge and arbitrator for the Santa Barbara Superior Court, and is a member of the American Society for International Law and the California Bar Association.
 Earlier in his career, he was an assistant professor at the University of Hawaii and San Francisco State University.